RocketChat/Rocket.Chat.Demo.App/README.md

   - ✅ Log to sdtout

 ### Simple Slash Commands
-  - ✅ Example Slash Command
+  - ✅ Example Slash Command with subcommand pattern
   - ✅ Slash Command that returns a Notification
   - ✅ Slash Command that returns a Message